adferrand/dnsrobocert/README.md

 Finally there is some options specific to Lexicon itself, not related to the authentication on a particular provider (like `--delegate`).
 You can specify this kind of options (eg. `domain` for Cloudns) via the `LEXICON_OPTIONS (default empty)` environment variable.

-#### With a YAML configuration file
+#### With YAML configuration files

-Starting with version 2.7.0, that uses Lexicon 3.x, providers and lexicon can be configured using configuration files.
+Starting with version 2.7.0 that uses Lexicon 3.x, DNS providers and Lexicon can be configured using YAML configuration files.
 It means that a unique `lexicon.yml`, located on the persisted storage `/etc/letsencrypt`, can contain all parameters for Lexicon and several DNS providers.
 Each entry corresponds to a Lexicon option, or a provider name.
 Under a provider name, the relevant parameters for this provider can be set.
 As a convention name for the parameters, a given CLI argument `--auth-username` will be written in the YAML configuration file as `auth_username`.

 To select the provider to use, the environment variable `LEXICON_PROVIDER` still need to be set.